Guidelines Concerning Coronavirus COVID-19

 Wilderness Huts and Reservable and Rental Huts

 Reservable, rental, and wilderness huts remain open, but in some areas of the country, the maximum capacity of the reservable huts has been reduced for the time being.
 Metsähallitus recommends that customers go to the website of their destination to check the situation in the area in question before leaving for their trip.
 Metsähallitus also recommends using your own accommodation.
 Cancelling a hut booking is the customer's responsibility.
-You can cancel your booking for free and get a full refund before the due date until 31 December 2021.
+For the cancellation of reservations, Metsähallitus’ current reservation and cancellation terms are in force.
 Metsähallitus reserves the right to make changes to the terms and conditions.

 Instructions for Hut Accommodation

 If you are planning on spending the night, bring some type of accommodation with you.
 During the coronavirus pandemic, it is impossible to guarantee sufficient safety distances in wilderness huts and lean-to shelters, so the safest option is to overnight in your own accommodation (tent, lean-to shelter, hammock).